-The Back “after” – New Home Exterior Colors
+The Back Exterior “After” – New Home Exterior Colors

-Now that the painting is done, we will work on other projects like do a new front yard, move the air conditioning units to the side of the house, install a walkway on the right side of the house where we have access to the laundry and mudroom and create a mini-patio for the trashcan storage.
+Now that the painting is done, we will work on other projects like doing a new front yard, moving the air conditioning units to the side of the house, installing a walkway on the right side of the house where we have access to the laundry and mudroom and creating a mini-patio for the trashcan storage.

-The biggest project will be building a patio or a deck, which we can’t decide on but with so many things on our plate, that will probably be a project for spring 2019!
+The biggest project will be building a patio or a deck, which we can’t decide on but with so many things on our plate, that will probably be a project for the future!